g-cqd/aemi-wp/readme.txt

 ```

 ## Coming
 	[ ] Blog Page header message

 ## Changelog

+### 1.1.19 :
+	- Improved : Button & Input Styles
+	- Improved : Featured post infos
+	- Fixed : Bug with overlay menu (so sorry for it) when logged in and admin bar visible
 ### 1.1.18 :
 	- Fixed : Translation Domain in Customizer functions
 ### 1.1.17 :